 As you sit down with your financial advisor to create an estate plan, one option that may arise is a testamentary trust.
 A testamentary trust is a type of trust that’s created in a last will and testament.
-Also known as a will trust or a trust under will, a testamentary trust provides for the distribution of an estate into a trust when the person who created the trust dies.
-In this guide, we dive deeper into what exactly a testamentary trust is, how to create one and who can create one.
+Also known as a “will trust” or a “trust under will,” a testamentary trust provides for the distribution of an estate into a trust when the person who created the trust dies.
+However, there is a very specific process you must follow to create one.

 A testamentary trust is a type of trust that is created in a last will and testament.
 The terms of the trust are specified in the will.
 Unlike a living trust, a testamentary trust comes into existence only after the settlor dies.
 Because a testamentary trust doesn’t take effect until after the settlor dies, he or she can make changes up until that point, when the trust becomes irrevocable.
-The trust is created after the will goes through probate.
+The testamentary trust is created after the will goes through probate.
 The trust won’t transfer assets outside of probate since the grantor owns the assets at the time of death.

 Like all trusts, a testamentary trust allows the creator to stipulate how the assets contained in the trust will be disbursed.
 People often use testamentary trusts if they want to be able to specify when they leave their assets to a beneficiary.
 For instance, a parent might not want to leave their assets to their child until he or she turns 18 or graduates from college.
 The trust terminates when the beneficiary receives the specified assets.